 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-The auditory brain stem implant is a device designed to restore some hearing in people with neurofibromatosis type II who are rendered deaf by bilateral removal of the characteristic neurofibromas involving the auditory nerve.
+The auditory brainstem implant (ABI) is a device designed to restore some hearing in people with neurofibromatosis type II who are rendered deaf by bilateral removal of the characteristic neurofibromas involving the auditory nerve.
 ABIs have also been studied to restore hearing for other nonneurofibromatosis indications.

 The device consists of an externally worn speech processor that provides auditory information to an electrical signal that is transferred to a receiver/stimulator that is implanted in the temporal bone.
 The receiver stimulator is, in turn, attached to an electrode array that is implanted on the surface of the cochlear nerve in the brainstem, thus bypassing the inner ear and auditory nerve.
 The electrode stimulates multiple sites on the cochlear nucleus, which is then processed normally by the brain.